 Skip the cost of a professional photographer by asking friends and family to take pictures on their phone, or leave disposable cameras on the tables.
 You can also find guidance on sorting your own make-up for the big day.

 Swap store-bought for homemade food

-Lockdown saw a boom in breadmaking, but there are plenty of other staples you can make yourself.
+From breadmaking to home brewing, there are plenty of staples you can make yourself.
 Don't assume all of these will save you money – you'll need to calculate how much the shop-bought version would cost you versus the raw ingredients.
 If you're whipping up a big batch of something, such as houmous for a party, you might find making your own more cost-effective.

 Be sure to check what's new on the Supermarket coupons page before buying your ingredients.

 Frugal foodies of the Forum explain how to whip up homemade butter, a batch of houmous and a tub of yogurt.
 Swap spenny takeaways for pizza made from scratch or a special KFC 'fakeaway'.
 Make your own sauces by simply mixing together shop-bought condiments, to save yourself the cost of branded mash-ups such as Heinz MayoRacha or Branstonnaise.
 Save on fancy drinks by knocking up a gallon of elderflower wine.